PCT national phase entry into foreign countries: What to know

 PPH is available in S. Korea.

-India national phase
+India national stage

 The India IP Office has a unique ongoing requirement that will likely incur additional costs.
 In particular, the India IP Office requires patent applicants to provide periodic updates on the status of any counterpart applications.
 This requires the applicant’s patent attorney to check the family of related national stage applications to see if there any updates to report (e.g., such an Office Action in a particular country).